owickstrom/wickstrom.tech/src/_posts/2017-09-24-pandoc-beamer-graphviz.md

 * Videos and GIFs

 This article demonstrates a setup that fulfills these goals, using Pandoc Markdown, Beamer, Graphviz and Make.
-I have also created a template, based on my setup, that you can use if you like this approach.
+I have also created [a template][template] based on my setup, that you can use if you like this approach.

 ## Writing Slides with Pandoc Markdown